Celebrities share their stories of anxiety

 It’s hard to imagine wholesome heart-throb Captain America experiencing even a jot of self-doubt, but actor Chris Evans has spoken about what he calls his “brain noise”.
 His simple advice is to ‘shhh’ because mental noise probably doesn’t offer much help: “The problem is, I think, in most of our lives, the root of suffering is following that brain noise and listening to that brain noise and actually identifying with it as if it’s who you are,” he says.

-Actress Kristen Bell used the question function of Instagram Stories to do a Q&A with her fans, and one asked about her tips for coping with anxiety.
-Among other things, she suggests Cognitive Behavioural Therapy, spending time outside, naming 10 things she loves for every one thing she doesn’t, and doing something nice for a friend
+Actress Kristen Bell used Instagram Stories to do a Q&A with her fans, and one asked about her tips for coping with anxiety.
+Among other things, she suggests Cognitive Behavioural Therapy, spending time outside, naming 10 things she loves for every one thing she doesn’t, and doing something nice for a friend.

-Finally, closer to home, ex-The Edge radio co-host Jay-Jay Harvey spoke openly about her experiences with depression, despite admitting that many people hide it, “because they feel they will be judged”.
-Hesitating to give out advice, she simply says: “A lot of us go through it.
-You just have to take a break and think about how you can manage the triggers.”
+Closer to home, ex-The Edge radio co-host Jay-Jay Feeney spoke openly about her experiences with depression, despite admitting that many people hide it, “because they feel they will be judged”.
+Hesitating to give out advice, she simply says: "A lot of us go through it.
+You just have to take a break and think about how you can manage the triggers."

 They may have a lot that we don’t, but they also have a lot of the same things we do, including anxious thoughts and self-doubt.
 You are not at all alone.
 Take care.